Final update: 22nd August 2010

 Links to the Society of William Wallace's pages on David R Ross added.
 Orders page updated.
-Guestbook, petition and contact pages removed.
+Guestbook, and petition pages removed.
 The Petition to the Scottish Parliament regarding the application to have the Wallace Safe Conduct Letter examined by a panel of experts will be submitted tomorrow (23rd August 2010).
 Thanks to anyone who signed.
-No further updates are planned, and the site will remain as a tribute to Big Davie's efforts on behalf of Sir William Wallace and his eternal memory.
+There will be no further updates, and the site will remain as a tribute to Big Davie's efforts on behalf of Sir William Wallace and his eternal memory.
 The site was privileged to be recorded in the Web Archives at this point in December 2006.

 Last update: 15th January 2010

 The funeral of David R Ross was held on 11th January 2010 in Blantyre.

 It is with the deepest regret that we report the untimely death of David R Ross on 2nd January 2010 at the age of 51.
 An inspiration to every Scot.

 A number of new photographs have been added to the site.

 The town of Lanark is holding a "Living History Festival" on 19-20th August 2006.
 Please visit their site at Lanark Medieval Festival for further details.

 An update on the fate of the Wallace Yew has been added - click on "The Yew" in the menu to read this.

 BBC Report - Call for Return of Wallace letter